Changissnz/nu_merchant_principal/README.md

 $v$ of $T_{?}$, violates the rules of subset $U_v$, and satisfies the rules of subset $U_s$.
-Once again, a sort of "toss-up" procedure is called for to resolve the violations of the rules wanted satisfaction by
+Once again, a sort of "toss-up" procedure is called for to resolve the violations of the rules wanted satisfied by
 $U_v$.
 This is different from the first example, in which every unit besides from $u$ had its prohibition rule violated.
 In this example, there is a dichotomy between those rule-satisfied and those not.
-What difference for the outcome, that is, of unit $u$ adjusting its demand value $v$ for task $T_?$, does this difference in rule-satisfaction make?
+What difference of the outcome, that is, of unit $u$ adjusting its demand value $v$ for task $T_?$, does this difference in rule-satisfaction make?